5 Examples of Powerful Social Media Campaigns You Can Learn From

 According to the CMO Lucas Watson, “There are 750 million people who work for themselves around the world who juggle managing their finances while pursuing their passions.”

-Through this video, they described how Intuit’s TurboTax and QuickBooks services can help and save the consumers time.
+In this video, they describe how Intuit’s TurboTax and QuickBooks services can help consumers save time.

 A Giant Story

-Behind the concept of the video, the intention of Intuit was to give a humanizing touch to their brand’s story and that’s why they took the tale of a flower shop owner.
+Behind the video’s concept, Intuit intended to give a humanizing touch to its brand story, so it took the tale of a flower shop owner.

 Concluding Thoughts:

-Social media has become a powerful medium for brands to build community, and transform their regular customers to marketers.
+Social media has become a powerful medium for brands to build a community and transform their regular customers into brand advocates.

 The above mentioned social media campaigns are some of the greatest campaigns so far.
 If you think we have missed out any other social media marketing campaign then share with us!